CAR-T technology in Europe

 European Commission and CARAMBA join forces

 The European Commission selected the project CARAMBA (“SLAMF7-CAR T cells prepared by Sleeping Beauty gene-transfer for immunotherapy of multiple myeloma – a rare hematologic disease”) within the scope of its Research and Innovation action programme, Horizon2020, on new therapies for rare diseases.
-The Commission supports the project over four years with funding of 6.1 million Euro to push a revolutionary approach for multiple myeloma treatment in Europe.
-Eleven partners in six European countries are closely collaborating to transfer the CAR-T “Breakthrough Therapy” from bench to bedside.
+The Commission supported the project over five years with funding of 6.1 million Euro to push a revolutionary approach for multiple myeloma treatment in Europe.
+Eleven partners in six European countries have closely collaborated to transfer the CAR-T “Breakthrough Therapy” from bench to bedside.

-The international project is coordinated by the University Hospital Wuerzburg’s Department of Medicine II, a key opinion leader in cancer immunotherapy under the lead of Dr. Michael Hudecek.
+The international project was coordinated by the University Hospital Wuerzburg’s Department of Medicine II, a key opinion leader in cancer immunotherapy under the lead of Dr. Michael Hudecek.

 The Project